samanthakocher/samanthakocher.github.io/essays/IntegratingAI.md

 ### IV.
 Practical Applications:
 Some other practical applications of AI outside of ICS 314 would be other grammar/spelling checks, a possible outline for a creative short-story, a random name generator, a synonym generator, or even a calculator for complex calculations (like linear algebra).
 With many website requiring payments or subscriptions, AI has been a free resource that I could consistently rely on as a tool.
 When it came to my Linear Algebra class, sometimes I needed an example solved, but I wanted to see the steps.
 However, on most websites like Symbolab or Mathway, it only showed limited steps (which were obvious and not that helpful) and required an account or some kind of payment to actually see the full solution.
-Sort of ironically, these calculators are far less helpful than AI because at least I could ask AI HOW they got the answer rather than just being provided the answer like other caluclators.
+Sort of ironically, these calculators are far less helpful than AI because at least I could ask AI HOW they got the answer rather than just being provided the answer like other calculators.

 ### V. Challenges and Opportunities: